-TYPE OF USERS BARRIERS TO CONSIDER Children Smaller and less visible from driver's seat ħ Seniors Lower visual acuity and slower riding speeds į Women Concerns about personal safety and traffic stress.
-Prefer buffers or barriers from vehicular traffic lanes People Riding Bike to transit or make one-way trips.
-Rely or comfortable and easily understandable bike Bike Share structure 广 People of Color Fear of exposure to theft, assault or being a target for enforcement 3 Low- Income Rely extensively on bicycles to ride to work.
-Access to continuous and safe facilities 714- Riders People with Use adaptive bicycles that require wider envelope (% Disabilities and operate at lower speeds 6 People Moving Goods or Cargo Cannot be accommodated by facilities designed to minimal standards 50 Confident Cyclists Constitute a smaller percentage of total users, most often male.
+TYPE OF USERS BARRIERS TO CONSIDER řŤ Children Smaller and less visible from driver's seat 6 Seniors Lower visual acuty and slower riding speeds į Women Concerns about personal safety and traffic stress.
+Prefer buffers or barriers from vehicular traffic lanes 1 People Riding Bike to transit or make one-way trips Rely on comfortable and easily understandable bike 31 Bike Share structure K People of Color Fear of exposure to theft, assault or being a target for enforcement.
+5 Low- Income Riders Rely extensively on bicycles to ride to work Access to continuous and sale facilities People with Use adaptive bioydes that require wider envelope - Disabilities and operate at lower speeds 1 People Moving Goods or Cargo Cannot be accommodated by facilities designed to minimal standards 50 Confident Cyclists Constitute a smaller percentage of total users, most often male.
 In the U.S., 76% of bike trips are made by men and 87% of competitive cyclists are male.
-Source Text: (NACTO) National As sociation of City Transportation Officials

-(NACTO)
+Source Text: National Association of City Transportation Officials (NACTO)